dnbkr/cygnals/README.md

 ![an illustration of a cygnet](cygnet.png)

-Tools for working with reactive data
+**Tools for working with reactive data**

+Written in Typescript

+637 bytes after Terser minification and GZIP compression

+Zero dependencies

 </div>